 • The 2000 version, meanwhile, pretty much swept the Academy Awards thanks to some innovative action sequences by director Ridley Scott and a superstar turn from Russell Crowe as a Roman general who becomes an enslaved gladiator.

 'Notorious' (2009) vs. 'Notorious' (1946)

-There really wasn't anything else the 2009 biopic of legendary New York rap icon Notorious B.I.G. could have been called, so we don't even mind that the film shares a title with an all-time classic Alfred Hitchcock film:
+There really wasn't anything else the 2009 biopic of legendary rap icon Notorious B.I.G. could have been called, so we don't even mind that the film shares a title with an all-time classic Alfred Hitchcock film:

 • The original "Notorious" is in black-and-white, so sussing out which is which shouldn't take a Mensa member.
 The 1946 movie also features a story about Nazis escaping to South America to avoid war crimes trials at the end of World War II, so again, that's a pretty big clue to which movie you're looking at.

 • The 2009 version, meanwhile, also features something the other version couldn't possibly have in it: an original rap soundtrack from Biggie Smalls himself.
 Since rap didn't exist in 1946, this is a dead giveaway.

 'Killers' (2010) vs. 'The Killers' (1946) vs. 'The Killing' (1956)